sitharaparvin/Healthcare-Data-Analysis-Excel/README.md

 ---

+## 📂 Repository Structure

+dataset/
+healthcare_dataset.xlsx

+dashboard/
+dashboard.png

+README.md

-## 🚀 What I Learned
+## 🚀 Skills Demonstrated

-- Building interactive Excel dashboards
-- Identifying cost drivers in healthcare data
-- Translating analysis into business insights
-- Applying analytical thinking to real-world datasets
+* Data Cleaning
+* Data Analysis using Excel
+* Pivot Table Analysis
+* Data Visualization

+## 📌 Conclusion

+This project demonstrates how Excel can be used effectively for healthcare data analysis and dashboard creation to generate meaningful insights.